Home Bureaucracy Rashmi Shukla becomes first woman police chief of Maharashtra

 Phone tapping controversy

-Rashmi Shukla was embroiled in a phone tapping in which the Maharashtra Vikas Aghadi (MVA) government had lodged three FIR against her accusing illegally tapping the phones of some opposition leaders when Devendra Fadnavis was chief minister of the state and Shukla headed the state intelligence department.
+Rashmi Shukla was embroiled in a phone tapping controversy in which the Maharashtra Vikas Aghadi (MVA) government had lodged three FIR against her accusing illegally tapping the phones of some opposition leaders when Devendra Fadnavis was chief minister of the state and Shukla headed the state intelligence department.

 The Bombay High, however in September 2023 quashed two of the three FIRs registered against Rashmi Shukla in this connection.
-The third case was transferred to the CBI after the Eknath- Devendra Fadnavis government came to power in Maharashtra.
+The third case was transferred to the CBI after the Eknath- Devendra Fadnavis government came to in Maharashtra.

 Later this case was closed after the court allowed the CBI's closure report paving the way for her return to the state.